rustnl/rustnl2024/src/pages/directions.md

 * At the traffic lights take a right turn for "TU Delft – Delft tech park".
 * From here continue as per the directions "arriving from Rotterdam".

+## Parking

+The venue, Lijm & Cultuur, has free parking.